fp-ts/core/guides/Option.md

 console.log(combine); // some({ name: 'John', age: 25 })
 ```

+The `zipWith` function takes three arguments:

+- The first `Option` you want to combine
-The `zipWith` function takes three arguments: the two `Option`s that you want to combine, and a function that takes two arguments - the values held by the two `Option`s - and returns the combined value.
+- The second `Option` you want to combine
+- A function that takes two arguments, which are the values held by the two `Options`, and returns the combined value

-If either of the two `Option`s is `None`, the resulting `Option` will be `None` as well:
+It's important to note that if either of the two `Option`s is `None`, the resulting `Option` will also be `None`.
+This is because the `zipWith` function only combines the values if both `Option`s are `Some`.

+For example:

 ```ts
 const name: Option<string> = none();